 - 3.1.
 We monitor our performance in delivering the objectives of this policy by reporting to our leadership teams and the member responsible for complaints a range of measures including: - Monitoring of complaints for each service and report monthly to the relevant meeting for discussion. - Ensure actions agreed as part of the lessons learned process are fully implemented. - Report quarterly to Board on feedback received, lessons learned, and any changes made as a result of customer feedback. - 3.2.
-This complaints policy including information about the Housing Ombudsman Handling Code and self-assessment will be publicised on our website. - 3.3.
-The Customer Experience Manager is responsible for the implementation and review of this policy. - 3.4.
-Customers, colleagues, and service users be involved in giving feedback on this policy, leading to amendments where appropriate.
+The Service Delivery Manager Customer Experience is responsible for the implementation and review of this policy. - 3.3.
+Customers, colleagues, and service users be involved in giving feedback on this policy, leading to amendments where appropriate. - 3.4.

-3.5.
 This policy will be reviewed within one year of its approval date.